pdxrod/clearcut-spring/README.md

 `mysql -u USERNAME -p < src/main/resources/schema-all.sql`

-and MySQL will ask you for a password).
+and MySQL will ask you for a password. application.properties should contain the MySQL username/password).

 You need the Java JDK, 1.8 or above.
 See https://java.com/en/download/faq/develop.xml.